yazdan2727/phoeniX/Software/README.md

 ```
 Provided that you name your project sub-directory correctly the AssembleX software will create `my_project_firmware.hex` and fed it directly to the testbench of phoeniX processor.
 After that, iverilog and GTKWave are used to compile the design and view the selected waveforms.
 </div>
-Here's a summary of the RISC-V assembly code in this repository using Markdown:

 ## RISC-V Architecture